 Sometimes there’s no explanation for how something makes you feel.
-If you try to imagine it, you can’t, especially when it’s so seemingly simple.
 Of course, marrying the land to your eye takes specify, some would say even technical nuance.
 It’s certainly a quality that requires the artist to hunt out form, after which immersion is necessary before a final distillation.
 What is captured in simplicity will be profoundly and wholly complex.
 Balance and depth will prove to be perfect.

 The sense of it then, and only then, rises rather than distracts from an image.
 That’s what Nadezda Nikolova-Kratzer has achieved here with Elemental Forms, a photographic series of landscape.
 She has done the work.
 Scoping for a particular structure, its configuration in space, in an instant you can interpret the scene, have it sink in and soften you.
 Let the simple form, textured but basic, have its effect.
 Let the lack of colour, the lines and shapes build their invitation to you in equal measure of push and pull.
 Let the sensation increase.

 If you want to follow up with more, go here and here.

 I have loved listening to The Dirty Three from the first time I heard their music.